cscribano/AYCE_2021/README.md

 ### Visual Branch

-The best performing model (MRR=) has been trained on two Nvidia A100 GPUs, other configurations have not been tested.
+The best performing model (**MRR=0.1078**) has been trained on two Nvidia A100 GPUs, other hardware configurations have not been tested.

 Edit the configuration file `./conf/experiments/best.yaml`, the `DATASET` option must correspond to the absolute path to the extracted dataset, where you must also have the precomputed data.\
 Additionally the `LOG_DIR` option can be set to where you want to save training logs and checkpoints.